-The leadership and I were continually at odds.
+The leadership and I were continually at odds, and over time, the conflict drained me.

 But I wonder about the need for so much leadership and for so much orthodoxy.
 I have since realized that none of the great contributions to humankind of which the Catholic Church touts itself their source—not hospitals nor universities nor the scientific method nor feeding shelters—were the work of Church leaders.
 Rather, they were always the work of ordinary but inspired parish clergy or nuns or people in the pews.

 And sometimes these real Christians had to battle with the reactionary leadership in order to get their work approved.
-For faithful Galileo, it took four hundred years for the Catholic Church hierarchy to. accept the accuracy of his observations and the validity of his conclusions, and to admit the errors in the doctrines which it taught—doctrines which Galileo’s findings contradicted and for which the Church hierarchy punished him in his lifetime.
+For faithful Galileo, it took four hundred years for the Catholic Church hierarchy to accept the accuracy of his observations and the validity of his conclusions, and to admit the errors in the doctrines which it taught—doctrines which Galileo’s findings contradicted and for which the Church hierarchy punished him in his lifetime.

-From an outer view, what is the Roman Catholic Church now?
+From an outsider’s view, what is the Roman Catholic Church now?
 I see a waning glory, wealth unimaginable, protected and hoarded by the few in red and white costumes who have access to it—little of it shared with the poor, much of it given to the venal comforts of these men—only men.
-I have seen human baseness at its worst among the clergy, who are working against the odds of time and scandal to cling to the glories of the past.
+I have seen human baseness at its worst among the clergy, who are working against the odds of time and scandal to cling to the glories bestowed on them in the past.

 It is that same human baseness which the Christian Church, in its earliest days, was admired for standing against.
-In those days, the Christian Church was a beacon, a fresh wind of wholesome living in the love of God.
+In those days, the Christian Church was a source of health, a fresh wind of wholesome living in the love of God.

 In our day, this same Church is corruption, lying, double-speak, connivance with influential, reactionary politicians, all wrapped in a now see-through haze of secrecy.
 Even murder.
 Yes, even murder.
 You shouldn’t believe me about this.
 Form your own conclusions after you watch the PBS documentary called The Keepers.

 I ran away from it, horrified and disgusted.
-I gave away all my books and deacon gear.
+I gave away all my liturgical books and my deacon gear.
 I no longer associate myself with the Catholic Church.
 My last act of mind given to the Church, as far as I can see at this point, is this book.

 + + + + + + +